MaterSim/PyXtal/doc/Background.rst

 Background and Theory
 =====================

-This is an informal background to crystallography and basic group theory.
-For information about how PyXtal works specifically, see the "Algorithms" page.
+This is a pedagical introduction to crystallography and basic group theory.
+For information about how PyXtal works specifically, see the `Algorithms <Algorithm>`_ page.

 Crystals and Structures
 -----------------------

 When studying solids, it is often useful to describe a material's structure at the atomic level.
 From this description one can (in theory) determine the material's physical properties, including mechanical strength, electrical and thermal conductivity, melting point, etc. Due to the near-infinite number of possible materials and atomic geometries, it is necessary to have a consistent mathematical framework for such descriptions.
 This is the job of crystallographers.

 For an atomic structure, we could describe the geometry by specifying the type and position of every atom.
 This works alright for molecules, and is in fact how computers typically encode molecules.
 But for an ideal crystal, which is infinitely large, it is impossible to describe where each individual atom lies.
-Fortunately, because crystals are symmetrical, we can specify one part of the crystal, and then use the symmetry operations to "generate" the rest of the crystal.
+Fortunately, because crystals are symmetrical, we can specify one part of the crystal, and then use the symmetry operations to *generate* the rest of the crystal.
 This creates a perfectly symmetrical structure which is infinitely large in size.
 Such objects do not exist in nature, but they are nevertheless useful for understanding small parts of real, imperfect crystals.
 So, we call this infinite and symmetrical object an ideal crystal.

-Most inorganic materials are formed by many small (nearly) ideal crystals called grains.
+Most inorganic materials are formed by many small (nearly) ideal crystals called *grains*.
 These grains may have different shapes, sizes, and orientations, but each grain has the same crystal structure at the inter-atomic scale.
 If we can determine this crystal structure, it becomes possible to predict the way that the grains form and interact with each other.
 From this, we can go on to predict properties at larger and larger scales, and determine how useful a material will behave in different physical situations.
 For this reason, determining a material's small-scale crystal structure is absolutely essential for modern materials science and engineering.

-At different pressures and temperatures, a material may go through a solid phase transition, and take on a different crystal structure.
+At different pressures and temperatures, a material may go through a solid *phase transition*, and take on a different crystal structure.
 So, one job of crystallographers is to determine how a system will change under different conditions.
 Often, new structures will form at high pressure, and sometimes these structures have vastly superior properties (think diamond vs graphite).
 Thus, high pressure physics forms an active branch of physics and chemistry, and is a potential avenue for finding high temperature superconductors.

 Periodicity, Lattices, and Unit Cells
 -------------------------------------

 Formally, an ideal crystal is an atomic structure that is periodic in 3 dimensions.
 This means that when we translate the structure by a certain amount (in any one of 3 directions unique to the crystal), the crystal will look the same.
-This can be pictured in a few simple steps: 1) Define a small parallelepiped-shaped box.
-2) Put atoms into the box (You can put as few or as many atoms as you like).
+This can be pictured in a few simple steps:

+1. Define a small parallelepiped-shaped box.
+2. Put atoms into the box (You can put as few or as many atoms as you like.

 .. image:: ../images/unit_cell1.png
    :height: 444 px